-By Jennifer Jill Schwirzer, L.P.C., N.C.C., is director of ABIDE Counseling (www.abidecounseling.com), as well as an author, speaker, and musician.
+By Jennifer Jill Schwirzer, L.P.C., N.C.C., author, licensed counselor, speaker, and musician.

 An anxious person posted: “I’m VERY laid-back.
 I only care about two things: (1) Every person on earth and their opinion of me; (2) the crushing psychological weight of being alive.

 We all relate, and about a third of us relate fully.
 The global lifetime prevalence rate for anxiety disorders is about 30 percent.
 That means that for nearly a third of us our fears will be diagnosable at some point in our lifetimes.

 This shouldn’t surprise Bible students who read of the entrance of fear in Genesis, where the once-calm Adam dives behind some scrub bush, admitting, “I was afraid” (Gen. 3:10).

 So here we are, nervous systems aroused, wondering how to get back to a state of equilibrium.
 Let me share some information and action steps that have helped me, and others, stay calm in a frantic world.

 What Is Anxiety?

 Almost everyone gets butterflies before public speaking; and most of us have experienced intense nervousness before a high-risk conversation, such as asking someone out on a date or disputing a charge on a hotel bill.
 Nearly every human being finds large animals such as bears and lions threatening; and which one of us hasn’t felt our heart flutter when something went bump in the night?
 These are examples of normal anxiety in the face of actual potential threats.

 It’s when anxiety heightens to the point that it is triggered by the possibility of danger, rather than its probability, that anxiety becomes unmanageable.
 Then our productivity and functioning as human beings is harmed by it, and it becomes pathological.